MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ### Is this a server side / client side mod❓

-At the moment most of the optimization are server side, so you don't need it on the client side.
+The optimization are happening directly on the server side, so you don't need it on the client side.
 At a later stage I will add additional client side modifications.

 ### Do you plan to support 12.x, 13.x, 14.x, 15.x or a Fabric/Rift version❓